How to extend the range of your Wireless Network:

 5.Change the channel.
 Wireless devices in the United States operate on one of 11 different channels.
 When two devices are using the same channel, the interference and signal distortion is greater.
 Furthermore, several of the channels overlap with one another.
 So if one device uses channel 3, and another device uses channel 4, the interference will still be strong if the devices are close to one another.
 The "non-overlapping channels" are 1, 6, and 11.
 Choose one of these 3 channels to start with, and if your signal is still weak, switch to another.
 For more information on changing the channel, see the manual that came with your access point.
 Newer access points sometimes ship with default of "Auto Channel Selection", which will automatically select the best channel to use for your setup.

-6.Buying a stronger Wi-Fi Antenna for your access point or your wireless adapter could boost the strength of the signal.
+6.Buying a stronger Wi-Fi Antenna for your access point or your wireless adapter could boost the strength of the signal and even extend your wireless network.
 However, a lot of wireless manufacturers design their equipment so the antennae can't be replaced, so check your manual first.

 8.Consider buying a wireless repeater (sometimes know as a range extender or a range expander).
 This device will receive a wireless signal and then retransmit and amplify that signal (in other words, "repeat" it), which could effectively double the size of your wireless network.
 However, a repeater will also cause your wireless network to slow down somewhat.
-There are several brands of repeaters on the market.
+There are several brands of repeaters on the market to help you extend your wireless network.
 However, sometimes you can take a regular access point and configure it to act as repeater.
 Check the manual that came with your access point for more instructions.

 9.Switch to 802.11n or 802.11ac wireless equipment (sometimes known as MIMO equipment).
 802.11n equipment looks and acts more or less like older wireless equipment (for example, 802.11g equipment and 802.11b equipment), except that it's faster and it has better coverage.
 802.11ac is the same as well, just faster, and larger channel width options and sometimes comine frequencies.

 All of your equipment has to comply with the new standard in order to take advantage of the gains in speed and range.
-Therefore, you'll have to buy new access points and new wireless adapters in order to see the benefits of the newer 802.11 band.
+Therefore, you'll have to buy new access points and new wireless adapters in order to extend your wireless network on the newer 802.11 band.